 Metrolink is often times mistaken for Metro, the Los Angeles Metropolitan Transportation Authority.
-Metrolink is a separate agency that operates service on seven regional lines: Ventura County, Antelope Valley, San Bernardino, Riverside, Orange County, Inland Empire-Orange County and 91 Line.
+Metrolink is a separate agency that operates service on seven regional lines: Ventura County, Antelope Valley, San Bernardino, Riverside, Orange County, Inland Empire-Orange County, and 91 Perris Valley.
 Metro operates buses, subway (Red and Purple Lines), and light rail (Blue Line to Long Beach, Green and Gold Lines).
 For more information on Metro, please visit www.metro.net.

-Some riders may have the perception that the train(s) they ride on have an exclusive set of equipment.
-However, each train set operates as several different trains throughout the day and some trains even operate on more than one line.
-This maximizes the fleet and helps keep operational costs down.
-Although a train set may have vacant seats on one leg of a trip, that does not mean the set has too many cars for the other trips.
-The trip with the highest ridership number each day dictates the number of cars on the train set.
+Some riders have the perception that the train(s) they ride on have an exclusive set of equipment.
+However, each train set operates as several different trains throughout the day, and some operate on more than one line—although a train set may have vacant seats on one leg of a trip, on other legs it might be at or close to capacity.
+This procedure maximizes fleet use and reduces operational costs.

-Metrolink acknowledges our responsibility to get passengers to their destination station if there is a significant delay.
-We do provide back-up services in case of these delays.
-Other trains are used and/or buses are deployed for our passengers.
-However, since Metrolink does not have its own bus fleet, we contact local bus companies to assist us.
+We acknowledge our responsibility to get passengers to their destination station if there is a significant delay.
+We provide back-up services in the case of extensive delays; we deploy other trains and/or buses for our passengers.
+However, since we do not own or operate a bus fleet, we contact local bus companies to assist us.
 We will continue to provide alternate transportation in these instances.

-Metrolink train status updates are currently available via Twitter from 4:00 a.m. to 11:30 p.m., Monday through Friday and 6:00 a.m to 11:00 p.m., on weekends.
-Metrolink updates include trains status changes that affect the published schedules by 10 minutes or more.
+Metrolink train status updates are currently available via Twitter from 4:00 a.m. to 11:30 p.m., Monday through Friday and 6:00 a.m. to 11:00 p.m., on weekends.
+Updates include trains status changes that affect the published schedules by 10 minutes or more.

 For Metrolink general and all train information, follow @Metrolink

 For Metrolink's Inland Empire-Orange County Line, follow @MetrolinkIEOC